detekt/detekt/README.md

 `filters` can be used for example to exclude all test directories.
 With `rules` you can point to additional ruleset.jar's creating by yourself or others.
 More on this topic see section _Custom RuleSets_.

+The `report` parameter is optional and when used, it should point to

 #### Using detekt in custom gradle projects